AEK Athens F.C.: 2007–08 Championship controversy

 For the 2007–08 season AEK changed kit sponsors from Adidas to Puma.
 They played with Sevilla FC in the UEFA Champions League third qualifying round.
-The first leg was played on 15 August, away at the Ramón Sánchez Pizjuán, where AEK was defeated by 2 goals, and the second leg played on 3 September, at the Athens Olympic Stadium where AEK lost again by 1–4.
+The first leg was played on 15 August, away at the Ramón Sánchez Pizjuán, where AEK were defeated by 2 goals, and the second leg played on 3 September, at the Athens Olympic Stadium where AEK lost again by 1–4.

 AEK completed the signings of Brazilian legend Rivaldo, after he was let free from Olympiacos, Rodolfo Arruabarrena, Charis Pappas, and Argentine striker Ismael Blanco.
-Traianos Dellas was rewarded with a new contract, keeping him at the club until summer 2009.
+Traianos Dellas was rewarded with a new contract, keeping him at the club until the summer of 2009.
 On 25 August, the Super League and EPO decided to postpone the opening season's games due to the fire disaster in the Peloponnese.

-After being eliminated from the UEFA Champions League, AEK were drawn to play against FC Salzburg for the UEFA Cup.
-On 20 September, in Athens, AEK defeated FC Salzburg 3–0.
+After being eliminated from the UEFA Champions League, AEK were drawn to play against FC Salzburg in the UEFA Cup.
+On 20 September, AEK claimed a home win over Salzburg by the scoreline of 3–0.
 In the second leg, played in Salzburg on 4 October, AEK lost the match but still went through 3–1 on aggregate.
 On 9 October, AEK were drawn in Group C in the UEFA Cup group stage along with Villarreal, Fiorentina, Mladá Boleslav, and Elfsborg.
 On 25 October, AEK kicked off the group stage with a 1–1 draw away to Elfsborg.
 On 29 November, AEK again drew 1–1, this time at home to Fiorentina.
-On 5 December, AEK won Mladá Boleslav 1–0 away and on 20 December, AEK was home defeated 1–2 by Villarreal CF, but finally booked a place in the knockout stage of the UEFA Cup by finishing third in the group.
-They were then drawn against Getafe CF in the third round (phase of 32).
-AEK advanced to the third round of UEFA Cup for the second consecutive season.
+On 5 December, AEK won Mladá Boleslav 1–0 away and on 20 December, AEK were defeated at home with 1–2 by Villarreal, but finally booked a place in the knockout stage of the UEFA Cup by finishing third in the group.
+They were then drawn against Getafe in the third round (phase of 32).
+AEK advanced to the third round of the UEFA Cup for the second consecutive season.